lucas-militao/lucas-militao/README.md

   hobbies: [
    "Studying",
-   "Search for new technology channels, videos or podcasts", "Watching Anime",
+   "Search for new technology channels, videos or podcasts", "Watch Anime",
-   "Playing Video Games",
+   "Play Video Games",
    "Play the guitar and sing"]
 }